-No significant site improvements were noted on the subject site.
+No significant site improvements were noted on the subject site, other than perimeter fencing.
 Overall, the comparable sales are considered similar as compared to the subject with respect to this factor, with no adjustment applied for this factor.

 Land Valuation Analysis Conclusions